sangatvaidya/spc_sample/README.md

-# spc_sample
+# scs_sample

-This is a sample Java repository used for testing SPC protocol.
-The token for SPC protocol challenge will be displayed in the readme file.
+This is a sample Java repository used for testing SCS protocol.
+The token for SCS protocol challenge will be displayed in the readme file.

 Key Authorization